ThatCosmicStorm/Quartz/README.md

 }
 ```
 #### II.E.2.
 Resignability
-- Remember how `-r` means Not Resignable?
-- Likewise, `+r` means Resignable.
+- If we initialized a variable as Resignable but wanted to later make it Not Resignable, we can use `-r` as a condition word.
 ```
-prop :: +r :
+init :
 {
-    num5 ; // num5 is now Resignable!
+    num5  7 ;
 }

 prop :: -r :
 {
-    num5 ; // Back to Not Resignable.
+    num5 ; // Now Not Resignable!
 }

+resign :: 5 :
+{
+    num5 ; // ERROR; Not Resignable
+}
 ```
 #### II.E.3.
 Modifiability
-- Taking the same logic as Resignability, you can use `-m` to make a variable Not Modifiable and `+m` to make it Modifiable.
+- Taking the same logic as Resignability, you can use `-m` to turn an initialized Modifiable variable into Not Modifiable.
+	- You can also initialize a variable as Not Modifiable.
 ```
 prop :: -m :
 {